levichlev/Vostro-5471-Hackintosh/README.md

 # Dell Vostro 5471 laptop EFI for OpenCore 0.7.2

+*There's now a separate branch for Monterey Beta 4 [link](https://github.com/levichlev/Vostro-5471-Hackintosh/tree/monterey) \
+It will be merged into main when Monterey will release out of beta*

 | Component | Info |
 |-----------|-------|
 | CPU |	Intel® i5 8250U (KBL-R) |